EthanDuan05/Dmoj-Solutions/README.md

-# My solutions to competition programming problems (incluing CCC, DMPG, and many other contests)
+# My solutions to competition programming problems (including CCC, DMPG, and many other contests)